 For many, Valentine’s Day is a special day.
 For others, it’s a day to ignore or even revile.
 For florists, it’s a huge business day.
-With that in mind, Masa and I decided to capture the tweets in and around NYC yesterday to see what kinds of market insights we could gain from a top-level sifting.
+With that in mind, We decided to capture the tweets in and around NYC yesterday to see what kinds of market insights we could gain from a top-level sifting.

 1) Lunch time and dinner time are “rush” hours.
 Most people seem to get their deliveries of flowers around lunchtime and right afterwork.
 There’s also a small “midnight panic.”
 An enterprising florist might want to wait around for a big order like this one—“Where can I buy 100 roses on Rivington St. right now?”—sent at 1am Friday morning.